 Germanate glasses are chemically similar to silica glasses, just containing germanium (Ge) instead of silicon (Si).
 An increased refractive index for the fiber core can be achieved by doping with PbO.

-The transmission range extends to roughly 3 μm, to be compared with only ≈2 μm for silica.
+The transmission range extends to roughly 3 μm or even 4 μm, to be compared with only ≈2 μm for silica.
 The transmission losses are of the order of 0.2 dB/m, and it is possible to transmit laser beams with more than 10 W of optical power through multimode fibers.

 Heavy Metal Fluoride Glasses